colemannoah/infovis-data/README.md

 ## Changes made

-The only pre-processing step applied was replacing the encoded values in the `milk` column with their respective values.
+First I replace the encoded values in the `milk` column with their respective values.

 - `0` $\rightarrow$ 'No Milk',
 - `1` $\rightarrow$ 'Non-fat Milk',